Kopamed/Kopamed/README.md

 - **JavaScript (JS)** - since May 2017: Browser extensions and plugins
 - **HTML + CSS** - since May 2017: I have never made a good looking web page in pure HTML and CSS
 - **jQuery** - from August 2017: Didn't make it into my stack
+- **discord.py** - from September 2018: Made so many cool discord bots
 - **Java** - since May 2021: Minecraft mods... but also many other projects because I really love java and the "everything is an object" ideology
 - **Java deobfuscation and bytecode** from August 2021 to May 2022: 0xCAFEBABE
 - **Linux** - from October 2020: I use arch btw.